jnormington/mimiq/README.md

   - **content** (this is the content returned)

 ###Example
+ - When you create a response at `/responses/new` you are able to access that url in the following way.

+ 	- GET response `/scenario/get/<request_by>`
+ 	- POST response `/scenario/post/<request_by>`

+ - When hitting either url with the correct request (GET/POST) then you will receive the response setup.
+Below shows such example

+####GET request/response
  - When a response for *GET request* with the request_by set to *test* - then you can hit the application with the below url `http://localhost:3000/scenario/get/test` you get the content in the response, as below is shown.

 ```sh